Last Updated: May 11, 2026

 Timoptic is a drug marketed by Bausch And Lomb Inc and is included in three NDAs.

 The generic ingredient in TIMOPTIC is timolol maleate.
 There are fifteen drug master file entries for this compound.
-Twenty-eight suppliers are listed for this compound.
+Twenty-five suppliers are listed for this compound.
 Additional details are available on the timolol maleate profile page.

 DrugPatentWatch® Litigation and Generic Entry Outlook for Timoptic